 Assessing natural oyster resources in the Noosa River to restore a functional estuary.

 Shellfish reefs are culturally, economically, and ecologically important but have almost entirely disappeared from Australia’s coastlines.
-In the Noosa estuary, oysters were once abundant but have not recovered since over-harvesting in the late 19th century.
+In the Noosa River estuary, oysters were once abundant but have not recovered since over-harvesting in the late 19th century.
 The Noosa estuary appears to be a melting pot for both warm and cool climate species, and although a variety of oysters have been recorded, DNA evidence is required for confident identification.
 Due to differences in the biology and habitat preferences of oyster species some are likely to be more suitable for shellfish reef restoration projects than others, but this knowledge of which oyster to use and when is limited for places like Noosa.

-The results of this research will directly inform ongoing restoration projects, including the NBRF funded Noosa Oyster Reef Restoration Trial and Biodiversity in the Noosa River program and Noosa Council’s reef restoration.
-The project is led by Dr Carmel McDougall (Griffith University), and supported by Dr Simon Walker (Ecological Service Professionals).
+This critical genetic information will be used to provide a key for future monitoring and assessment of oyster diversity throughout the Noosa estuary.
+The results of this research will inform ongoing restoration projects, including Noosa Council’s oyster restoration program with The Nature Conservancy.
+The project was led by Dr Carmel McDougall (Griffith University), and supported by Dr Simon Walker (Ecological Service Professionals).

 Ecological Service Professionals (ESP)